 Be a 5 year old

 Why?
 Why?
 Why?
 Why?
 But why?
 If you've got children, or have spent five minutes with a preschooler you know this routine.
-At a very young age, we're all naturally curious and easily get to that third level that we talked about a second ago.
-Whether you sell jewelry or law services, getting to that third level and uncovering the meaning of your prospects goals is best done by thinking like that five year old - just keep asking why!
+At a very young age, we're all naturally curious and can easily get to that third level that we talked about a second ago just by asking why.
+Whether you sell car washes or legal services getting to that third level and uncovering the meaning of your prospects goals is best done by thinking like that five year old - just keep asking why!

 Be OK with walking away

-Our HubSpot CAM (channel account manager), Jacob (@jacobin617), recently said something that stuck with me, ""No" is the second best answer!".
+Our HubSpot CAM (channel account manager), Jacob (@jacobin617), recently said something that stuck with me, ""No" is the second best answer you can get in sales!".
 While it may be a very glass-half-full view of rejection, it also fit in really well with what we learned through Project LION and the Bootcamp.
 Not every customer is going to be a good fit for your business.
 They can't be.
 There are always going to be customers, businesses, or industries that are better fits for what your business does than others.
-Chasing bad fits is a great way to waste time, cost your business money, and lose out on better fits that you could have been working on.
+Chasing bad fits, or prospects that just aren't interested but keep stringing you along is a great way to waste time, money, and lose out on better fits that you could have been working on.